francoismichel/ssh3-spec/draft-michel-ssh3.md

 The `jti` claim may also be used to prevent the token from being replayed.

-### Example: public key authentication using HTTP Signature authentication
+### Public key authentication using HTTP Signature authentication

 Public key authentication can also be performed using the HTTP Signature Authentication scheme {{HTTP-SIGNATURE}}.
 The `<k>` parameter designates